mrtamm/sqlstore/README.md

 }
 ```

-Now the SQL query is defined in the same package with the same name as the
+Now the SQL query is defined in a separate file with the same name as the
 interface, but with file extension `sqls`:
- _com/example/repo/DocumentsRepo.sqls_.
+ _/sql/DocumentsRepo.sqls_.

 ```
 !Document=com.example.data.Document